2017 Desert Diamond West Valley Phoenix Grand Prix: Race

 The restart came on lap 149, where Pagenaud was able to pull out a healthy lead due to several lapped cars being between him and Power.
 Further back, Newgarden was able to march back up into the top five quickly after finally being afforded the chance to change his front wing.
 Little change in the order occurred as the field cycled through their final pit cycle from about lap 190 through lap 210.
 Pagenaud's lead now stood at over 5.5 seconds on lap 215.

 Shortly after pit stops, Newgarden's day went awry once again, as he and Ryan Hunter-Reay made contact, breaking Newgarden's front wing again and breaking Hunter-Reay's suspension, taking him out of the race.
 For the second time in three races, all Andretti Autosport cars were out of the race.
 Newgarden changed front wings again, dropping him to 10th.
 The biggest beneficiary of the incident, however, was Hildebrand, who was able to pass both Newgarden and Castroneves, who had slowed up to avoid the incident, boosting him to third place.

 Up front, it was smooth sailing for Pagenaud, who came across the finish line over nine seconds ahead of his teammate Power.
 Hildebrand came across the line third, securing his first podium finish in six years.
-Castroneves finished fourth while Scott Dixon, who ran an quiet race, finished fifth, the first car one lap down.
+Castroneves finished fourth while Scott Dixon, who ran a quiet race, finished fifth, the first car one lap down.
 For Pagenaud, the victory was his 10th career victory and his first ever on an oval.
 For Team Penske, it was the team's 450th win in motorsports and the 100th IndyCar win for the team on an oval.
 The victory also allowed Pagenaud to take the lead in the points.